CONNEX-AB-Delivery-System/DS-DeliveryTruck/README.md

 ## Sensors and Motors

+For ev3dev OS capabilities on EV3Brick and BrickPI3 you can read here: http://docs.ev3dev.org/en/ev3dev-jessie/

+For sensor capabilities you can learn here: http://docs.ev3dev.org/projects/lego-linux-drivers/en/ev3dev-jessie/sensor_data.html

-For sensor and motor capabilities you can learn here: http://docs.ev3dev.org/en/ev3dev-jessie/ and   http://docs.ev3dev.org/projects/lego-linux-drivers/en/ev3dev-jessie/sensor_data.html and http://docs.ev3dev.org/projects/lego-linux-drivers/en/ev3dev-jessie/motor_data.html
+For motor capabilities you can learn here: http://docs.ev3dev.org/projects/lego-linux-drivers/en/ev3dev-jessie/motor_data.html

 Hint: value0 -> value(0) in Java.

 ## Network

-If necessary, to set-up wifi, you can access robot through ssh and then use "connman", described here (Section: Connecting to an open access point):  https://wiki.archlinux.org/index.php/ConnMan#Connecting_to_eduroam_.28802.1X.29
+If necessary, to set-up wifi, you can access robot through ssh and then use "connman", described here (Section: Connecting to an open access point):  https://wiki.archlinux.org/index.php/ConnMan#Connecting_to_an_open_access_point